Can I adopt or foster a baby?

 In England, ‘fostering for adoption’ and concurrent planning are gaining popularity.
 Such schemes allow children to be placed as early as possible with a family whilst plans and court processes are underway so a child, possibly a baby, on coming into foster care is placed initially with foster carers who are also approved as adopters, or adopters who have been assessed as suitable and interested in ‘fostering for adoption’ specifically.
 The practice of dual approval has been developed in Northern Ireland to enable children to be placed as early as possible with their permanent family.
 Read the ‘Fostering for adoption’ guidance

-Permanent foster carers are generally only considered for older children or perhaps those with special needs or disabilities - but, even then, adoption will sometimes be the first choice.
+Permanent foster carers are generally only considered for older children or perhaps those with complex needs or disabilities - but, even then, adoption will sometimes be the first choice.

 Older children, especially boys over the age of five, groups of brothers and sisters, children who are disabled or have complex care needs, developmental uncertainty and delay and children from a black and minority ethnic background, often wait the longest for a family.

 These children urgently need adoptive and permanent foster families to care for them.

 - Read some of our real-life stories about adopting and fostering different types of children.